asottile-archive/seed-isort-config/README.md

 `seed-isort-config` provides a single executable by the same name.
 Run it inside a `git` repository.

+To specify custom application roots (such as with the `src` pattern) pass a colon-separated `--application-directories` parameter.

 ## usage with pre-commit

 This works especially well when integrated with [`pre-commit`][pre-commit].